mkthalmann/WALS-upsets/README.md

 # Trying Out UpSet Plots With WALS

 For this little project, I wanted to put upset plots to the test.
 To do that, I chose to work with word order patterns for various languages as collected in the [World Atlas of Language Structures (WALS)](https://wals.info).
-I am pretty pleased with the outcome and hope to get a change to work with upset-compliant data again in the future, so I am sharing the outcome here.
+I am pretty pleased with the outcome and hope to get a chance to work with upset-compliant data again in the future, so I am sharing the outcome here.
 Below is an example:

 <p align="center">
 <img src="https://github.com/mkthalmann/WALS-upsets/blob/master/figs/example.png">